-We agree with EFRAG that the proposed approach is not appropriate for the reasons set out by the dissenting Board members in AV2-AV7.
+We agree with EFRAG draft comments that the proposed approach is not appropriate for the reasons set out by the dissenting Board members in AV2-AV7.
 It is very subjective to measure the premium that would have been paid for 100% of the business by another acquirer.
 There are major practical difficulties in measuring the total fair value of the acquiree when the transaction is less than 100%.
 We share the views in AV4 that the total value of the acquired business is an extremely subjective measure, based upon the acquirer's judgement of the potential returns that it will generate.
-(See response to EFRAG Question 2).
+We refer you to our comments in paragraph 2 of the covering letter.